 Gum disease is often referred to as the silent killer in society because, while 74 percent of the population is affected by gum disease, only half are aware they have the condition.
 In fact, gum disease impacts more adults than diabetes, cancer, and heart disease.
 Not to mention, gum disease is directly linked to causing additional implications on overall health, increasing a person’s risk for stroke and other cardiovascular complications.
-To help combat the implications of gum disease, in 2012 dentist 01803was created.
+To help combat the implications of gum disease, in 2012 was created.
 As a reputable and caring general dentist in 01803 areas in Burlington, we’re committed to helping you reduce the risks for gum disease.

 What is Gum Disease?